 His family has built an empire around a product that has become the go-to standard for bourbon drinkers all over the world.
 In fact, even at the Seelbach Hotel, right there in Louisville, if you order a Mint Julep, they reach for Maker’s Mark.
 Yet, despite its popularity, Maker’s Mark is still very much an artisan product.
 Limestone filtered water is drawn locally and combined with just the right proportions of grains.
 Batches are fermented in century-old wooden vats, and each bottle is individually hand-dipped in wax for the trademark seal.
 But the key to their product’s success is in the barrels—literally.
 Barrel aging in toasted oak is what gives the whiskey it’s color and some say up to 70% of its flavor.

 Maker’s 46 is a winner.
-I did a simple taste test the moment I got home with the bottle.
-I guess I was expecting more drama from 46, but it makes sense that this would not be a giant departure from their regular product.
+We did a simple taste test the moment we got home with the bottle.
+Maybe we were expecting more drama from 46, but it makes sense that this would not be a giant departure from their regular product.
 It’s still Maker’s Mark, there’s no question about it.
 However, there’s more to appreciate here.
 Certainly the smoky oak notes are more prominent, as are the intense spices, caramel and vanilla.
 It’s not as pungent as say, Eagle Rare 10-year out of Buffalo Trace, but it’s also not as smooth as Pappy Van Winkle’s 20.
 Still, at around $34, this bottle is versatile for premium cocktails or just as a sipper.

-Over the past couple of days, I have had a chance to mix a few cocktails with 46 and I must say that I do enjoy it.
+Over the past couple of days, we have had a chance to mix a few cocktails with 46 and must say that we do enjoy it.
 It’s fantastic in a Mint Julep, and simply wonderful in a Dogwood Manhattan.
-As time goes on, I hope to do more with it.
+As time goes on, we hope to do more with it.
 With both Maker’s products on hand, it will be hard not to grab the 46 when an opportunity presents itself.